sydneytest/ctest/README.md

  5. After the above successful URL Sanity testing proceed to unit testing.

     Execute testing.sh.
-This will prompt to enter the IP address of the instance, which can be found in instance_ip.txt(This txt file would be generated during deployment.)
-Also change the permission of ssk_key to 400 (ssk_key.pub will be used to generate ssh key for centos user on the instance)
+This will prompt to enter the IP address of the instance, which can be found in instance_ip.txt(This txt file will be generated during deployment)

       cd ctest/deploy/

-      chmod 400 ssk_key

       ./testing.sh